nixworks/public/news/2005/05/6/README.md

 Get the latest breaking news and top news headlines at Reuters.com

 ### [ A 20-year-old IDF soldier is arrested in Israel after telling military police that he considers himself a "Nazi", and hates Jews, blacks and the State of Israel. ](/news/2005/05/6/a-20-year-old-idf-soldier-is-arrested-in-israel-after-telling-military-police-that-he-considers-himself-a-nazi-and-hates-jews-blacks-an.md)
 JERUSALEM - An Israeli soldier was arrested today on suspicion of links to neo-Nazi groups abroad, the first case of its kind in the Jewish state, which was founded as a haven for victims of the Holocaust.
-A police spokesman said the suspect, a 20-year-old army conscript who recently immigrated from the former Soviet Union although he does not identify himself as Jewish, was first taken into custody on drug charges.
-Israel has taken in hundreds of thousands of Russian-speaking immigrants under laws admitting those who have at least one Jewish grandparent or are married to Jews -- criteria the Nazis applied during their World War Two genocide.
+A police spokesman said the suspect, a 20-year-old army conscript who recently immigrated from...

 ### [ Reports emerge that the United States may be sending detainees to Uzbekistan, a regime notorious for torture. ](/news/2005/05/6/reports-emerge-that-the-united-states-may-be-sending-detainees-to-uzbekistan-a-regime-notorious-for-torture.md)
 _Context: United States, Uzbekistan, detainee, torture_